 The biggest problem I see is lack of coordination on intake.
 If facts are collected such as “where was the animal found,” and if pictures are taken and immediately posted online, some animals may be reunited right away, reducing the burden on rescuers.
 Sometimes the finder volunteers to foster, but has no way to connect with the rescued animal, so provide the finder with contact information and an intake number.
 Often the person will also find the owner and it just makes everything run smoother if the owner knows who to call and what to ask for.

-Every group handling animals should have someone to post animals to HelpingLostPets.com and that person should spread the word on social media that all the animals may be found in that database.
+Every group handling animals should have someone to post animals to HelpingLostPets.com or Pet FBI and that person should spread the word on social media that all the animals may be found in that combined database.
+Pet FBI and Helping Lost Pets now share listings so it is not necessary to post in both.
+Posting in one will make the listing appear in both.
 This person should be dedicated to cataloging animals and making the public aware of what help is needed.
 By having one person dedicated to social media, you don’t lose a volunteer, you recruit a community.
 Too often a rescue is turned inward trying to contain the chaos, and in doing that, they inadvertently turn their back on help and the reputation in the community may suffer.
 Transparency is important.
 The biggest public relations fiascos come when the public feels they are being excluded and when they can’t find photos of animals.
 Have a plan on what information is acceptable to reclaim an animal.
 You have to be flexible when records have been destroyed, but you still have to be certain an animal is leaving his owner.

 I would like to thank Marilyn for her insightful answers to my questions and I hope this has inspired you to make sure that you and your pets are prepared for when disaster strikes.